There’s a reason the ocean brings people together.

 Looking Ahead

-The Sunshine Coast Ocean Festival is continuing to evolve, not just as an event, but as a platform for:
+The Sunshine Coast Ocean Festival is in its sixth year as a weeklong collaborative festival.
+Each year, the program continues to evolve, not just as an event, but as a platform for:

 - Ocean education